Definitions and meaning of vis

 Usage notes

-• In de tre vise männen (the three wise men), an archaic weak masculine plural form vise is used.
+"De tre vise männen (“the three wise men”)" uses an archaic weak masculine plural form vise.

 Declension